-Effectiveness in teaching is reflected by student learning and improvements in the learning environment and curriculum.
-Evidence of teaching effectiveness may include, but is not limited to, any combination of the sources listed below.
+Effectiveness in teaching is reflected by student learning and development and in improvements in the learning environment and curriculum.
+Evidence of teaching effectiveness may include, but is not limited to, any combination of two or more of the numbered categories (#1-9) listed below.
 In joint instructional endeavors, the evidence should specify the extent of each person's contribution.

-- 1. Honors or special recognitions for teaching accomplishments. - 2.
-Development or significant revision of programs and courses. - a.
-Preparation of innovative teaching materials, instructional techniques, curricula or programs of study. - b.
-Collaborative work on interdisciplinary courses, programs and curricula within the University or across institutions. - 3.
-Effectiveness shown by student evaluations and accomplishments. - a.
-A list of courses and information from student questionnaires designed to reflect teaching effectiveness and creativity, rather than popularity.
+- 1. Effectiveness shown by multiple forms of evidence, including two or more of the following: - a) A list of courses and information from student end-of-course surveys designed to reflect teaching effectiveness and creativity, rather than popularity.
 In such cases, information for all courses taught in the previous three years that have been evaluated should be included unless a candidate seeks early promotion, in which case information for two years is sufficient.
-The candidate should report quantitative data for items that provide summary evaluations of the course and instructor, if collected by the department or unit.
+The candidate should report appropriate quantitative data (i.e., range, mode) for items that provide summary evaluations of the course and instructor, if collected by the department or unit. - b) Indicators of ongoing efforts to make teaching decisions based on evidence and to improve teaching and instruction, such as reflection on course evaluation results, observations of the candidate's instruction, and examples of student work. - c) Program surveys of alumni attesting to the candidate's instructional contributions to alumni preparation for further education and careers.